Direct Discovery system variables

 You can specify a character to control the quoting of identifiers in a generated query.
 This can be set to either one character (such as a double quotation mark) or two (such as a pair of square brackets).
 The default is a double quotation mark.

-When Direct Discovery fields are used in a Table visualization, a threshold is set to limit the number of rows displayed.
+When Direct Discovery fields are used in a Table chart, a threshold is set to limit the number of rows displayed.
 The default threshold is 1000 records.
 The default threshold setting can be changed by setting the DirectTableBoxListThreshold variable in the load script.
 For example:

 Direct Discovery number interpretation variables